wszramkowska/FMP/README.md

 My first goal is to make a prototype which can prove my game idea will work and is executable.
 I set out a few simple goals to achieve in this stage including a simplified version of the final AI (detects sound, sees player, chases player, patrols), and a working light system.
 These cover the core mechanics in my game.
 Other features such as player health and damage, crouching and sprinting, I have already done in previous projects so I am confident I will be able to implement them.

+Since avoiding my enemy AI will be a key mechanic in the game, I gave it a bit more attention during the planning phase.
+I split my goals into three parts to make them more manageable.
+The first stage of my Ai is to get it “alive” quickly with a simple patrol loop and perception-driven investigation.
+The monster reacts to sound and sight, checks the player’s last known location, and returns to patrol, creating a basic but readable hunt loop.

+The second stage will increase believability by adding variability and tactics: EQS-driven search points, randomized patrols, and expanding investigation patterns.
+The monster can stalk, ambush, and pace itself, making searches feel emergent rather than scripted.

+The third stage is to elevate the AI to a systemic predator using utility-based decision-making, long-term memory, and adaptive learning.
+The monster shapes the environment, anticipates player habits, controls territory, and optimizes performance so it feels intelligent, unpredictable, and oppressive rather than omniscient.

 #### Health and Damage System